smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 |App Time Number Helper|dropdown||input_number.app_time|Select the App Time Number Helper that stores the App time|

 ## 5. Awtrix Toggle Stock App
-With this Blueprint, you can toggle the stock apps Time, Clock, Temperature, Humidity, Battery
+With this Blueprint, you can toggle the stock apps Time, Clock, Temperature, Humidity, Battery.
+Eyes

 **Fields:**